RetroPie/RetroPie-Docs/docs/Nintendo-DS.md

 ## Emulator: [DraStic](http://drastic-ds.com/)

 Note that while DraStic may run very well, it is currently experimental beta software.
-Currently, all games that require the microphone at any point will crash.
+Previously, all games that require the microphone at any point would crash but with the newer version certain games will function that require microphone input.
+However, any games in "bookmode" (e.g Brain Training) will always play rotated at 90 degrees and cannot be rotated in Drastic.

+(Information on installing the newer 2.5.0.4 version can be found here:- https://retropie.org.uk/forum/topic/21826/newer-version-of-drastic-compatible-with-raspberry-pi)

 ## BIOS